-There is no dispute that from October of 2011 until March of 2015, a period of approximately forty months, neither Respondent nor any of his law firm's support staff reviewed or reconciled the Trust Account bank statements.
-Further, Respondent has admitted to repeated instances of depositing earned fees into the Trust Account, thereby commingling his personal funds with client funds.
+There is no dispute that from October of 2011 until March of 2015, a period of approximately forty months, neither Respondent, the other signatories to the Trust Account nor any of his law firm's support staff reviewed or reconciled the Trust Account bank statements.
+Further, Respondent has admitted to leaving earned fees in the Trust Account, thereby commingling his personal funds with client funds, and failing to promptly return to his client a refund of unearned fees.
 App.
-334-337; App.
-25, (1.2)-App.
-26, (1.24); App.
-308-312; App.
-326-331; App.
-332-333.
+334-337.